 Nerf Gun Game #5: Alien

-If you’re a human and you get shot, you become an alien.
+If you’re a human and get shot, you become an alien.
 You must go to the alien home base (a specific room) and join the alien team.

 If you are an alien and you get shot by a human, you must return to your home base before you can shoot again.

 One benefit of this game is that you aren’t out if you get shot.
 You are just on a different team.
-That makes this a good one for mixed age groups.
+That makes this a good one for mixed-age groups.

 Variations: